 The voice and choice afforded to students by PBL satisfies an important element of SEL as well: “By highlighting authentic connections to the world beyond the classroom, project-based learning helps students exercise agency, a core component of social and emotional development,” asserts LER.

-The marriage of PBL and SEL is a mutually beneficial one.
+marriage of PBL and SEL is a mutually beneficial one.
 Both practices build upon one another to boost learning across the board; LER concludes that “Without a doubt, a supportive social and emotional learning process makes project-based learning experiences more effective and meaningful.”

-5 Social and Emotional Skills Supported by PBL
+5 SEL Skills Supported by PBL

 The Center for Academic, Social, and Emotional Learning (CASEL) developed a framework for SEL with five core competencies key for success in school and beyond.
 This skillset, known as the CASEL 5, is largely supported by PBL instruction.